craftingcity/The-Known-World/MAIN/Game Notes/Prenotes/Prenotes Dec 11.md

 # Prenotes for Dec 11th
 So far, [[The Whitimores]] have played only a background role in the story.
 I want them on the main stage alongside the Fire Giants of [[King Snure]].

-If the party waits for over a few days, the [[The Whitimore]] may execute [[Jarl Grungar]] for failing to maintain the plan.
+If the party waits for over a few days, the [[The Whitimore Files]] may execute [[Jarl Grungar]] for failing to maintain the plan.
 The loyal Frost Giants are spared, and align themselves with [[King Snure]] for the "grand invasion".
 This event will happen a week after the Jarl's Execution.

 - [ ] DM Screen
 - [ ] Module